Alf-cpp/setupcontrol/readme.md

 # Setup Control
-This is a Python Script to control the labor setup
+This is a Python Script to control the labor setup (Camera, DelayGenerator...)